Exclosure/picamera2/README.md

 ### Why not _SciCamera_?

-SciCamera currently focuses on high-quality, timing-sensitive _still images_.
-Low-bandwidth, real-time image and video streaming is not a priority.
-For that, we recommend the [`picamera2`][picamera2] library.
+SciCamera currently focuses on high-quality, timing-sensitive, minimally-processed _still images_.
+For low-bandwidth, real-time image and video streaming, we recommend the [`picamera2`][picamera2] library.

 ## Platform support